First-Party Dram Shop Cases: Determining Your Case's Value

 When a person becomes intoxicated at a bar and later hurts themselves in an accident, they can sue the bar for their injuries.
 These are the four main categories of damages, and how they're calculated:

 - Medical bills.
 In many ways, these damages are relatively easy to calculate.
-Whatever the victim spent on hospital stays, prescriptions, rehab and the like that can be tied directly to the accident can be recovered.
-However, what's more complex is calculating future medical needs where surgeries or treatment will be required.
+Whatever the victim spent on hospital stays, prescriptions, rehab and the like that can be easily documented and tied directly to the accident can be recovered.
+However, what's more complex is calculating the expected costs of future medical needs where surgeries or treatment will be required.

 - Property damage.
 Most often, these cases involve car accidents.
-The repair or replacement costs to a car may be recovered.
+The repair or replacement costs of a car may be recovered.

 - Pain and suffering.
 Juries are allowed to award you money for the physical and emotional anguish that happened as a result of the accident.